SamuelBrudner/plume_nav_sim/src/plume_nav_debugger/odc/SPEC.md

 Goal: Enable the debugger to automatically and deterministically introspect user applications (custom actions, observations, policies, overlays) without requiring changes to debugger code, while remaining side‑effect free and reproducible.

 Scope: This contract is optional.
-When present, the debugger prefers ODC over heuristics.
-In strict mode, ODC is required and heuristics are disabled.
+When present, the debugger prefers ODC.
+Heuristic fallbacks are not used; ODC is required for labels, distributions, and pipeline.

 ---